1. 3 Good CV Examples for the First Job [2024]

 Many employers, specifically large companies and organizations, use Applicant Tracking Systems (ATS) to filter and screen job applications.
 When crafting your personal statement, make sure to include the company name and the position you apply for.
 Additionally, try to reflect what was outlined in the job ad, paying particular attention to specific job keywords.

-As an extra clue, consider writing your personal statement once your overall CV structure and content are all ready.
+As an extra clue, consider writing your personal statement once the overall CV structure and content are all ready.
 It’ll be just easier to draw the most significant information out of it and make your personal statement more substantial.

 See how it’s made in these examples: